Mabank Counseling Connection

 Momentous Institute has been building and repairing social emotional health for nearly a century.
 Almost anywhere you look, the research confirms what we know to be true – that people with solid social emotional intelligence are happier, healthier and more successful.

-All lessons are built on safe relationships and move up through self-regulation, awareness of self and others, empowering students to be change makers themselves.
+Our K-6 Guidance Lessons are age specific and are built on safe relationships.
+Lessons move up through self-regulation, awareness of self and others, empowering students to be change makers themselves.
 We wrapped-up Safe Relationships in the first six weeks of school and have moved on to the next step in our Social Emotional Learning: Self-Regulation.